JetBrains/kotlin/kotlin-native/HACKING.md

 2. Running different parts of LLVM optimization pipeline:
    1. `MandatoryBitcodeLLVMPostprocessingPhase`: important postprocessing.
 Disabling can break generated code.
    2. `ModuleBitcodeOptimization`: Basic optimization pipeline.
 Something close to clang -O3
    3. `LTOBitcodeOptimization`: LTO pipeline.
-Slower, but better optimizations, assuming whole program knowlage.
+Slower, but better optimizations, assuming whole program knowledge.
 3. `ObjectFiles`.
 Compilation of bitcode with Clang.

 For example, pass `-Xdisable-phases=LTOBitcodeOptimization` to skip this part of optimization pipeline for faster compilation with slower code.